CMSTrackerDPG/HistoricDQM/README.md

 # HistoricDQM
 How to run historic DQM:

-First setup your grid environment (automatically done for cctrack), then run `trendPlots` script with params, for example:
+First setup your grid environment (automatically done for `cctrack` at `vocms061`), then run `trendPlots` script with params, for example:

 `./trendPlots.py -C cfg/trendPlotsDQM.ini -C cfg/trendPlotsExample.ini`